krittger/ESPFusion/README.md

    devtools::install()
    ```

-   This will install the Fusion-MODIS-Landsat package components into the
+   This will install the ESPFusion package components into the
    currently running R installation (which is in the current conda env.)

 ## How to use RStudio